en_USEnglish

 Return on investment (ROI)

-Return on investment (ROI) measures the profit generated in relation to the costs of your advertising campaign.
-It allows you to evaluate the effectiveness of your investment in Google Ads.
-It's important to track your ROI and adjust your campaigns according to the results to maximize your return on investment.
+Return on investment (ROI) measures the profit generated relative to the costs of your advertising campaign.
+This allows you to assess the effectiveness of your investment in Google Ads.
+It's important to track your ROI and adjust your campaigns based on results to maximize your return on investment.

 The advantages and disadvantages of Google Ads